smk762/kmd_ntx_stats_docker/README.md

 - setup .env files (script pending...)

-more to come... (need details on overcoming pgsql connection issues)
+more to come... (need details on overcoming pgsql connection issues - important to setup .env!)